mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 Every component provides a `className` property which is always applied to the root element.

-In this example, we are using the [`withStyles()`](/customization/css-in-js#withstyles-styles-options-higher-order-component) higher-order component to inject custom styles into the DOM, and to pass the class name to the `OverridesClasseNames` component via its `classes` prop.
+In this example, we are using the [`withStyles()`](/customization/css-in-js#withstyles-styles-options-higher-order-component) higher-order component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` prop.
 You can choose any other styling solution, or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/customization/css-in-js#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible since the `<link>` is injected at the bottom